 With the push towards organic vegetables and clean living, home vegetable gardens are increasing in popularity, as consumers know their food is fresh and pesticide-free.
 Homegrown veggies also taste so much better than anything from the supermarket, particularly favourites such as fresh peas and corn.

-Growing winter veggies can also save you money in the long run.
+A winter veggie patch can also save you money in the long run.
 You can reduce your weekly supermarket bill by growing your staple veggies, such as spinach and carrots.

 Tending to your winter garden is also a great outdoor activity to do with the family.
 It will teach your children responsibility as they will need to water and nurture the plants, along with helping them learn about nutrition and healthy food sources.
 There is also a sense of achievement in growing vegetables from seed to maturity, which is great for building self-confidence.